heeseorain/mini_module_abm/exercise1.md

 ![](statics/Sup2_wolfsheep1.PNG)

 2. Click `setup` > `go` to start the simulation, and click `go` again to stop the simulation.
+- With these initial parameter settings, what happens?
+- Try running the model a few times.
+Do you get the same results or different?
+Why do you think so?

-3. Try running the model with following changes and explain what happens:
+3. Try running the model with following changes:
+- Decrease `initial-number-wolves` to 20.
+What happens?
+How does the plot help you explain what happened?
+- Set `initial-number-sheep` to 80 and `initial-number-wolf` to 50.
+Set `sheep-reproduce` to 10.0%.
+Run the simulation.
+What happens?

+4. Currently, one more important agent of the ecosystem is missing - grass.
 - Change the `model-version` to `sheep-wolves-grass`.
 Sheep and wolves are the moving agents (turtles in NetLogo), and grass form a grid of stationary agents (patches).
-- Decrease wolf poplulation.
-- What other sliders can you adjust to help out the sheep population?
-- Can you find any parameters that generate a stable ecosystem?
+- How does including grass in the model affect the sheep and wolf population?

 ![](statics/Sup2_wolfsheep2.PNG)